Course

 Generational Differences

-Unprecedented, the nursing workforce currently spans five different generations, each with different characteristics and work ethics.
-The different generations are described as follows:
+The generational conflict has grown within organizations due to having more generations than ever working together, especially in healthcare.
+Unprecedented, the nursing workforce spans five generations, each with distinct characteristics and work ethics.
+The various generations are described as follows:

 • Generation X: Born between 1965 – 1977.
 Characteristics include independence, self-reliance, and skepticism of authority.
 This generation tends to work better with flexibility (3).